BDF-manual-maintenance/BDF-manual-en/source/guide/Gaussian-Basis-Sets.rst

   End geometry
   $end

-**Assigning different basis groups to different atoms of the same element**
+**Assigning different basis sets to different atoms of the same element**

-The BDF can also assign different base groups with different names to different atoms of the same element, which need to be distinguished by an arbitrary number after the element symbol to distinguish them.
+The BDF can also assign different base sets with different names to different atoms of the same element, which need to be distinguished by an arbitrary number after the element symbol to distinguish them.
 For example

 .. code-block:: bdf